selenil/lissome/README.md

   ]
 ```

-6. If you plan to use Tailwind CSS inside your Gleam code, add your gleam files to the content key in the Tailwind CSS config.
+6. If you plan to use Tailwind CSS inside your Gleam code, add your Gleam files to the content key in the Tailwind CSS config.

 ```javascript
 // tailwind.config.js